Cambridge / Judge MBA Essays: 2023-2024 Analysis

-Cambridge / Judge Essay Topic Analysis 2019-2020
+Cambridge / Judge Essay Topic Analysis 2023-2024

 Let’s take a look at each of this year’s prompts:

-As is the case with most schools, demonstrating an understanding of the unique merits of Judge’s program is crucial to an effective response to this question.
-Taking the time to learn about the school’s curriculum, special programs, and extracurricular activities—whether through a visit to campus, or conversations with alumni—will pay dividends here.
+Cambridge once again includes a fairly standard career goals essay of the sort featured in many MBA programs’ applications.
+Applicants are asked to outline their immediate post-MBA professional objectives, as well as their longer-term plans.
+Then, as is the case with most schools, demonstrating an understanding of the unique merits of Judge’s program is crucial to an effective response to this question.
+You’ll need to make concrete, illustrative connections between the Cambridge MBA offerings and how they will empower you to reach your goals.
+Taking the time to learn about the school’s curriculum, special programs, and extracurricular activities—whether through an online admissions event, or conversations with alumni—will pay dividends here.

 Clear Admit Resources